neurodata/neurodata.io/content/about/agreements.md

 #### Feedback

+> I commit to seeking, gathering, appreciating, and learning from feedback.
+I commit authentically and consciously sharing feedback.

+All data we get in the world is feedback for us, and so the opportunity to learn and grow from each interaction is ever present.  *Receiving* feedback with curiousity and openness, however, can often be a challenge.
+Similarly, providing explicit feedback to others can also be a challenge, partially because you may not want to offend them, partially because we are not trained to offer or receive feedback consciously.

-> I commit to providing authentic feedback about my experience of them, while owning my projections and my responsibility for co-creating this situation.
-I commit to sharing feedback directly to the people with whom I have an issue or concern, and encouraging others to talk directly to people with whom they have an issue or concern.
+Consciously offering feedback includes owning my projections and my responsibility for co-creating this situation, and specifically offering it directly to the person(s) with whom the feedback is about.
+Consciously receiving feedback includes understanding that whoever is offering feedback is projecting somewhat, and *partially* responsible for co-creating this situation, and so are you.
+It also includes only receiving feedback directly about you, unless there are extenuating circumstances.

 The model for feedback we use is the Conscious Leadership Group's [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1).
-It is commonly best practice to provide such feedback in private.
+It is often best practice to provide such feedback in private.

 Feedback for Jovo can be provided directly in the #jovofeedback slack channel, the [anonymous feedback form](https://forms.gle/6CZDgEHKuUhWh8Su7), or by scheduling a [one-on-one meeting]((https://calendly.com/joshuav)) with Jovo (the preferred format).